Project Team

 Principal Investigator

-Tricia is a Senior Lecturer in Victorian Literature and Culture at the University of Exeter.
+Tricia is Associate Professor of Victorian Literature and Culture at the University of Exeter.
 Her work explores the relationship between women, work, and art in the second half of the nineteenth century, with a particular focus on the interconnections between women’s authorship and the art of the everyday.
 Her books include Representing Female Artistic Labour 1848-1890: Refining Work for the Middle-Class Woman, the co-edited collection Crafting the Woman Professional in the Long Nineteenth Century: Artistry and Industry in Britain, and the co-edited reader What is a Woman to Do?
 A Reader on Women, Work and Art, c.
 1830-90.
 Her current work explores the relationship between authorship and the decorative arts in the second half of the nineteenth century.
 She is also co-editing a multi-volume reader on Art Education in the Long Nineteenth Century.

 Dr Alex Gushurst-Moore